StevenACoffman/setup-docker-credential-gcr/README.md

 _That's it!_ This workflow will install docker-credential-gcr so you can use ko or docker (or whatever).

+You probably want to [set up Workload Identity](https://github.com/google-github-actions/auth#usage) between your GitHub Actions workflow and your GCP project.

 ### Select `docker-credential-gcr` version to install

 By default, `setup-docker-credential-gcr` installs the [latest released version of `ko`](https://github.com/GoogleCloudPlatform/docker-credential-gcr/releases).